Pay My Bill

 - There is a payment processing fee of $1.00 per transaction.
 The credit card fee is $1.00 plus 3.95% of the payment amount.

 - You may make one single payment, or multiple payments if you are on the Clarkson University payment plan.

 Please note that ePayments are accepted on US banks only.

 Log-in now to start the process!

 Clarkson University’s Payment Plan

 Clarkson provides a monthly payment plan for semester based program students.
 The applicant determines the amount to be financed, with the maximum being total charges less estimated financial aid, and the minimum being $1,000 per term.
 The Payment Plan is available with no finance charge or interest charges, as long as payments are made in accordance with the terms of the contract.

 Application must be received by the following dates:

 For detailed information and application, please click on the appropriate academic year:

-At the end of each month, all accounts will be assessed a finance charge of 1% on all unpaid balances, including those created by deferrals.
+Following each invoice payment due date, all accounts will be assessed a finance charge of 1% on all unpaid balances, including those created by deferrals.
 All attorneys' fees and other reasonable collection costs necessary for the collection of any amount not paid when due will be added to the unpaid balance.
 It is the University's policy to withhold transcripts and diplomas until the balance of the account is paid in full.
 Indebtedness to the College may automatically terminate current enrollment and indefinitely suspend future enrollment.
 The College reserves the right to request prepayment before allowing registration for future terms.